 The Receiver's accounting team completed PSW's 2022 and 2023 financial statements, to the extent feasible, to support forensic accounting, ongoing litigation, discussions with JV partners, investment banking and claims processing initiatives.
 The Receiver determined that further efforts to complete historical financial statements and the related tax returns will not likely increase the potential return to Stakeholders.
 The Receiver notified investors that tax returns and the related K-1s would not be completed for tax years 2021 through 2024.
-During November 2024 the Receiver's accounting accomplished the following:
+During January and February, the Receiver's accounting accomplished the following:

-• General:
+- General:

 - Transaction support

 - Completing homes/ sales

-- o Responded to general liability insurance premium audit requests

-- Fixed collections totaling \$575
+- Fixed collections

-- Supported accounting for Joint Venture, prepared for negotiations for potential buyout of PSW's interests

 - Litigation support

 - Claim against Principals

 - Fixed/Ezell

 - Defense of Diepenbrock complaint

+- Support claw back activities.

-• Project/Joint Venture:
+- Project/Joint Venture:

-- Monitored progress of JV Projects - Pursued deposits and other receivables created through home completions and sales - Progressed single family home construction and related loan draws
+- Monitored progress of JV Projects

+- Pursued deposits and other receivables